GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.14.1 on September 16 =
+* Fixed: Error with older versions of Maps Premium View

 = 1.14 on September 16 =
 * Added: Search Bar now supports custom label text
 * Added: Show the value of a single column of a "Multiple Columns" List field